 Areas that have been identified by the Minister that are to be planned and protected for employment uses that require large lots of land and depend upon efficient movement of goods and access to Highway 400.
-These are not settlement areas or prime employment areas.
+These are not settlement areas.
 Major retail and residential uses are not permitted.